 Watch your language, please!

-Brides are the centre of the straight wedding universe; it’s all about them and some have waited their whole lives to waltz down the isle.
+Brides are the centre of the straight wedding universe; it’s all about them and some have waited their whole lives to waltz down the aisle.
 They are, however, only half of any heterosexual wedding, and non-existent in a two-groom union, so if your website and social media only ever make reference to the ‘bride’, you’re not speaking to any combination of gay male (or hetero) couples.

 More inclusive vocabulary includes “brides and grooms” or “couple/s”.
 When you’ve combed through your website and marketing materials to ensure you’re talking to everyone, do the same with any contracts or collateral, replacing “bride” and “groom” with “Partner 1″ and “Partner 2″.